Current Students MENU

 Temporary Parking Pass:

 If a student has a current parking permit, but is unable to drive the vehicle that the parking permit sticker is attached to, they can get a temporary pass for the rental or other vehicle they are temporarily driving.
 Temporary passes can be issued for up to 5 days.
-These temporary passes are available in the Parking and ID office at no charge.
+These temporary passes are available at the Office of Student Accounts at no charge.

 Visitor Parking Pass: